Need help with your American History papers? Get in touch with https://www.affordablepapers.com - a fast, cheap and

 New York University was founded in 1831.
 New York City Police Force was founded in 1845.

 The Astor Place Riot occurred in May 1849.
-On 10 May 1849 English actor William Macready played Macbeth at Astor Place Opera House.
+On 10 May 1849, English actor William Macready played Macbeth at Astor Place Opera House.
 It was a time of anti-English feeling in New York and an angry crowd gathered outside.
 The crowd then began to riot.
 The National Guard was called and they fired on the rioters.
-Altogether 31 civilians were killed and many more were wounded.
-Afterwards 86 rioters were arrested.
+Altogether at least 25 civilians were killed and many more were wounded.
+Afterward, 86 rioters were arrested.

 On 12 July 1863 New York City was rocked by draft riots.
 Angry about a new law on conscription rioters roamed the streets until Lincoln sent troops to quell the disorder.
 Many lives were lost and a great deal of material damage was done.

 Nevertheless amenities in New York City improved during the 19th century.
 Trinity Church was rebuilt in the 1840s.
 It was consecrated in 1846.
 The architect was Richard Upjohn (1802-1878).
 Macy's opened in 1858.
 Central Synagogue was built in 1870.
 Bloomingdales was founded in 1872.
 St Patrick's Cathedral was dedicated in 1879.

-In 1832 the first horse drawn streetcars ran in New York.
-The first elevated railway in New York was began carrying passengers in 1868.
+In 1832 the first horse-drawn streetcars ran in New York.
+The first elevated railway in New York began carrying passengers in 1868.
 It was soon followed by many other elevated railways or 'els'.
 The first line of the New York subway opened in 1904.

 The Croton Reservoir was built in 1842 to provide New York with piped drinking water.
 Madison Square opened in 1847.
 The New York Times began publication in 1851.

 Washington Square Park was created in 1826.
-Then, in 1858 Frederick Law Olmstead and Calvert Vaux created Central Park.
+Then, in 1858 Frederick Law Olmsted and Calvert Vaux created Central Park.
 Prospect Park was laid out in 1867.
 Bryant Park was laid out in 1884.
 It was named after the poet William Cullen Bryant (1794-1878).

 Meanwhile the first telephones were installed in New York City in 1878.
 New York gained an electricity supply in the 1880s.